 Every lender does things differently, and each occupies a different corner of the market, so it’s important to bear in mind if you’ve been declined with one lender, don’t give up.
 Some lenders specialise in buy to lets, some with alternative property types, and some take a more flexible view with self-employed applicants.
 View our specialist self-employed mortgages page.

 If you are self-employed but struggle from a lack of accounts or are struggling to prove your income, visit our self employed mortgages with one years accounts page for more information on how to find a mortgage if you’ve only been trading for one year.

 How much can I get a mortgage for?

 This is one of the most common questions for most people buying or re-mortgaging, and it really depends on your income and commitments.
 The general rule is about 4x your salary.
 ‘Salary’ is a fluid concept in and of itself however, as every lender looks at income differently.
-Some take state benefits, overtime, shift allowance, bonuses, holiday pay, dividends, investment income, retirement income, overseas income… and others don’t.
+Some accept state benefits, overtime, shift allowance, bonuses, holiday pay, dividends, investment income and retirement income, and some even offer UK mortgages based on overseas income… and others don’t.
 Some take 3x joint salaries, some can stretch to 5 times in the right circumstances.
 Again, your best bet is to give us a call so we can calculate what would work out right for you.